droundy/fac/web/benchmarks.md

 <a href="independent-building.svg"><img
 src="independent-building.svg" alt="build times"/></a>

+### Initial build of independent C files

+This is quite clearly a linear scaling as with all initial builds, although it demonstrates that fac has an unusually high constant term, due presumably to hashing the information for all the input files that are outside the repository (compiler, header files, libraries, etc.).

 <a href="independent-rebuilding.svg"><img
 src="independent-rebuilding.svg" alt="build times"/></a>

+### Re-build of independent C files

+Here we delete all the output and rerun the build.
+It looks similar to the initial build to me.

 <a href="independent-modifying-c.svg"><img
 src="independent-modifying-c.svg" alt="build times"/></a>

+### Modifying a single independent C file

+We modify a single C file.
+We would like this build to be $O(1)$, and it looks pretty good, even though we need to check $O(N)$ input files to see if they have been modified.
+Tup, of course, scales beautifully here, although it doesn't catch up with ninja, make, or a blind fac at less than about 10,000 files.

 <a href="independent-doing-nothing.svg"><img
 src="independent-doing-nothing.svg" alt="build times"/></a>

+### Nochanges to the independent C files

+Here with no changes, again we would dream of $O(1)$ time, but that can only be acheived if you have a daemon running to tell you that no files were touched.
+Or I suppose if you could use the modification time of the directory to determine that no changes were made, but I don't think that's correct.
+Ninja is the clear winner here.